influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

 51  telegraf             autogen           2                 37           2017-03-13T00:00:00Z  2017-03-20T00:00:00Z                                   [{26 cluster-data-node-01:8088} {33 cluster-data-node-03:8088}]
 52  telegraf             autogen           2                 37           2017-03-13T00:00:00Z  2017-03-20T00:00:00Z                                   [{5 cluster-data-node-02:8088} {26 cluster-data-node-01:8088}]
 ```

-The output shows that there are two shards in the cluster.
-The first shard has an id of `51` and it's in the `telegraf` database and the `autogen` retention policy.
-The desired number of copies for shard `51` is `2` and it belongs to shard group `37`.
-The data in shard `51` cover the time range between `2017-03-13T00:00:00Z` and `2017-03-20T00:00:00Z`, and the shard has no expiry time; `telegraf`'s `autogen` retention policy has an infinite duration so the system never removes shard `51`.
-Finally, shard `51` appears on two data nodes: `cluster-data-node-01:8088` and `cluster-data-node-03:8088`.

 #### `update-data`